German industrial orders rise by 3.2% in December

 BERLIN, Feb 6 (Reuters) - German industrial orders rose in December, increasing by 3.2% on the month on a seasonally and calendar adjusted basis, the federal statistics office said on Monday.

-A Reuters poll of analysts had pointed to 2.0% increase for the month.
+A Reuters poll of analysts had pointed to a 2.0% increase for the month, after a upwardly revised drop of 4.4% in November.

+The December increase is mainly due to large-scale orders, the statistics office said.
+Excluding large-scale orders, there was a 0.6% decline for the month.

+With a few exceptions, new orders fell continuously throughout 2022 and were 10.1% lower in December than in the same month of 2021 in calendar adjusted terms.

 The statistics office publishes a statement with more economic data.